iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 When a character's level increases:

-- Their grit (3.2) increases by 1 for every 2 levels.
-E.g. a level 2 character has 1 point of grit.
+- On even levels characters gain 1 grit (see 3.2).
-- Pick one attribute and increase it by 1 point, pick one other attribute and roll a D6, if it is greater than the attribute increase it by 1.
+- On odd levels characters gain D4 to their maximum HP, to a maximum of 20.
-- Roll level x D6, if the total is greater than hit points, increase hit points by 1.
+- Pick one attribute and increase it by 1 point.

 ## 5. Retainers and Hirelings